wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Similarly, `keyDestructor` and `valDestructor`, when provided, are used to deallocate keys and values when entries are deallocated.

+### The Database Object

+The database object is the top-level data structure in Redis which maps keys to values.
+Database objects are initialized when the server is initialized in `initServer()` (file `server.c`).
+Users could specify the number of databases in the configuration file using `databases` option.
+This option is registered in the options table `configs` (file `config.c`), and when the configuration is applied, it sets `server.dbnum` field to the value given by the user (default to 16 otherwise).

 ### Disabling Persistence

 Redis has two independent persistence mechanisms: RDB and AOF.
 RDB uses copy-on-write (implemented in the OS kernel